mijnog/cybersec-notes/README.md

 ---

 ## Useful Resources 🛠️
-This section includes various resources, tools, and links for building your cybersecurity skills and knowledge.
+Additional tools, platforms, and links for building cybersecurity skills.

 ### Stealth 🕵️‍♂️
 For secure and anonymous browsing: